Dave Witte: Past bands

 Witte also rehearsed with Pig Destroyer with the intention of joining the band following the departure of drummer Brian Harvey but was forced to back out due to a pre-existing wrist injury.
 Material was written for the band's upcoming album with Witte.

 Personal life

 On his off-time from recording and touring Witte works in the kitchen of a catering company.
 Since 2017 he runs, together with his girlfriend, a vegan foodtruck.
 He is a self-proclaimed beer lover, with Belgian beers being his favorite.
 He also finished his first triathlon in 2003.
-He is well known for his skullet, and tough guy mustache.